-Agile project management is certainly creating a buzz in many IT enterprises around the world.
+Agile certification courses is certainly creating a buzz in many IT enterprises around the world.
 It is not surprising to see the widespread adoption of Agile as it plugs many loopholes of traditional project management approaches and helps enterprises meet complex market demands.

 1. Agile Provides Better Value: